oehf/ipf-docs/_pages/groovy/other.md

 ---

-Some other DSL extensions, mostly for convenience.
+There are also some other DSL extensions, mostly for convenience.

 ## Error Handler